Patrick-Poitras/patrick-poitras.github.io/_posts/2023-03-11-write-only-wanguage.md

 ## A crappy state machine: designed for jankiness

 We're already designing a language with no means of interaction.
 How could we make this worse?
 Let's go to a throwback of old.
-Let's say we have a really crappy computer as the basis of our state machine.
+Let's imagine we have a really crappy computer as the basis of our state machine.

 Our state machine has an accumulator (ACC, 64-bit), an instruction register (INS, 16-bit).
 The choice of a 16-bit non-extendable instruction set really increases the jank.
 It has 256 unsigned 64-bit integers as memory, which we will call "heap".
 That's it.
 No stack pointer.
 No counter.
 No flags.
 You have to manually change the instruction register if you want to make it do things.

-I'm not certain of this, but I think that not even retrocomputers would be this bad.
+I'm not certain of this, but I think that not even the worst retrocomputers would be this bad.
 They had to actually sell units, after all, so we're trailblazing here.
 This is groundbreaking fundamental research!

 Here is what most of the logic flow looks like.